tibabit/vim-templates/README.md

   The argument provided is the name of the template file, in most cases the extension of the file.
   If no argument is provided file extension is extracted from file name (e.g. ``:TemplateInit cpp``)

 - `TemplateExpand`-  Does not take any argument, expands all the placeholders present in file.
   Helpful for updating an existing file

+## Auto initialization
+By default auto initialization is set to true, so whenever a new file is created, the file is automatically initialized if a template matches.
+This can be disabled by setting `g:tmpl_auto_initialize` to `0` in your `.vimrc`.

 # Customization
 ## Creating your own templates